lab804/labwelfare/README.rst

 	:target: https://labwelfare.readthedocs.io/en/latest/?badge=latest
 	:alt: Documentation Status

-The purpose of this package is to calculate the heat load index of the various genotypes using the method proposed by Gaugh, besides offering a calculation to find the value of the temperature in the black globe in which is essential for the method proposed by Gaugh, other utilities as risk index. , alerting, reporting with historical analysis of pens.
+The purpose of this package is to calculate the heat load index of the various genotypes using the method proposed by Gaugh, besides offering a calculation to find the value of the temperature in the black globe in which is essential for the method proposed by Gaugh, other utilities as risk index, alerting, reporting with historical analysis of pens.

 Features